dbradul/pinger/README.md

 # Pinger #

-This app pings given ip address and provides Viber bot interface to manage the app.
+Viber bot that pings/ssh a given ip address to determine if it is up or down.